phillipoertel/ci-calendar/README.md

 # WordPress plugin structure

-The plugin consists of:

-The plugin code lives in `wp`
+The plugin code lives in `wp/ci-calendar` and consists of:

 - `ci-calendar.php` — registers the shortcode, fetches the iCal feed server-side, and injects the HTML/CSS/JS.
 - `ci-calendar.html` — the page markup (tab nav, modals).
 - `ci-calendar.js` — parses the iCal data and renders event cards with three views: Weekly (recurring), Other (non-recurring), and All.